LorenzoM1997/AlphaZero/README.md

 ## Memory

-The episodes are saved with pickle, to open it you need to install it and import it
+The episodes are saved with pickle, to open it you need to import it

-    pip import pickle
+    import pickle

 The episodes for a game are saved in a file, which filename is the game name.
 You can know the exact name by looking at the variable name of the class Game() in Games.py.
 You can extract the data with: